Ann Liddell: Life

-Her husband dies in 1717 and she finds that he stands accused of mismanaging his affairs and Lidell takes on the role of his reputation's defender.
+Her husband dies in 1717 and she finds that he stands accused of mismanaging his affairs and Liddell takes on the role of his reputation's defender.
 She refers to Sir James Clavering as "her son" in reference to her history of guarding his inheritance.
 She was to remain on good terms with him throughout her life although she thought him ungrateful.
 She is last mentioned in 1735.
-Lidell's letters are in the UK National Archives.
+Liddell's letters are in the UK National Archives.